 Why drive to Fremantle when you can catch the Perth to Fremantle Explorer instead.
-This September / October holidays kids cruise FREE with a paying adults.
 Find out your kids can cruise free and book your tickets at www.captaincookcruises.com.au

 The Esplanade Youth Plaze is free to enter and use and features a huge skate park, rock climbing wall, balancing logs, ping pong table, parkour bars and more.
 Bring your skateboards, scooters and helmets along with you when you next visit Fremantle.
 There is also a playground alongside the skate park in Esplanade Park that just had a new, tall, twisty slide installed.

-Try out your own Roman style at the costume corner, and decorate your own paper-craft centurion helmet to take home.
-You can also decorate a Roman battleship and watch it sail across our digitally animated screen! www.museum.wa.gov.au
+Decorate your own paper-craft centurion helmet to take home, or craft a colourful mosaic frame or picture.
+You can also decorate a Roman battleship and watch it sail across our digitally animated screen!
+6th - 21st January 2018, 10am - 2pm Activity is for 4yrs+ and is free (entry fees apply for adults, kids enter free). www.museum.wa.gov.au